sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 I decided today that I would learn a bit of [Quartz Composer](http://en.wikipedia.org/wiki/Quartz_Composer).
 I had never touched it before, beyond reading a couple articles and watching a conference talk.
 The most useful article for me was "[UI Prototyping with Quartz Composer and Origami](http://www.pasanpremaratne.com/2014/03/15/UI-Prototyping-with-Quartz-Composer-and-Origami/)" by Pasan Premaratne.
 It takes you from absolute zero to having built a simpler version to [Path's attractive spinout menu](http://codepen.io/sparanoid/pen/nHAmi) with Facebook's [Origami](http://facebook.github.io/origami/).

 I recommend you not only read the post, but also *actually* follow along!
 At worst you'll have spent twenty minutes examining at another way of doing things.
-At best you'll have a new tool in your kit and become even more handsome.
+At best you'll have acquired a new tool for your kit and become even more handsome.

 At the end of Pasan's post, he mentions: